-Domestic abuse: statistics recorded by the police in Scotland - 2017/18
+Domestic abuse recorded by the police in Scotland, 2020-21

-This bulletin presents statistics on domestic abuse, based on details of incidents and recorded crime supplied by Police Scotland in 2017-18.
-Incidents of domestic abuse recorded by the police do not reveal all incidents of domestic abuse in Scotland as not all incidents are reported to the police.
-The figures are used to inform policy and, in conjunction with the Scottish Crime and Justice Survey (see Chapter 4), are used to assess the extent and nature of domestic abuse in Scotland.
+This bulletin presents statistics on domestic abuse, based on details of incidents and crimes recorded by Police Scotland in 2020-21.
+Domestic abuse recorded by the police does not reveal the incidence of all domestic abuse committed in Scotland, as not all incidents are reported to the police.
+These figures are used to inform policy and, in conjunction with findings on partner abuse from the Scottish Crime and Justice Survey (see Chapter 3), are used to assess the extent and nature of domestic abuse in Scotland.

 The definition of domestic abuse used by Police Scotland is: